 In the years of His public ministry Jesus drew a large following.
 News about Him spread beyond Israel’s borders all over Syria.
-The crowds that followed Him were a motley crew ranging from locals to foreigners from all walks of life.
-Intermittently people would ask Him questions; in the spur of a moment Jesus decided to sit down on top of a hill and give them His full attention, inspiring the Sermon on the Mount.
-The traditional location for the Mount of Beatitudes is on the northwestern shore of the Sea of Galilee.
+The crowds that followed Him were people from all walks of life ranging from locals to foreigners.
+On one occasion Jesus sat down on top of a hill to answer questions people had, thus inspiring the Sermon on the Mount.
+The traditional location for the Mount of Beatitudes is on the northwestern sea shore of Galilee.

-Bearing in mind that Jesus talks to a multi-ethnic crowd but addresses His countrymen in particular, He resorts to word imagery throughout the sermon.
-Images are strong and translate well into different cultures.
-He picked salt and light to address some issues He noticed among God’s people.
+While Jesus spoke to the multi-ethnic crowd He also had His countrymen in mind.
+To reach this very diverse group of people the Lord used word imagery.
+For instance He picked salt and light to address some issues He noticed among God’s people.
 “When salt loses its flavor it’s no longer good for anything.”
-Jesus says; in other words a believer loses flavor when love goes out the window.
+Jesus said; in other words, believers lose their flavor when their love grows cold.

 Sitting on the patio at night with a light source, we know what happens after a short while.
 All kinds of flying critters will come straight toward the light.
 Light attracts.
 Regardless where we are from, there is a common denominator: we are all drawn to the light.

 God is light.
 Whoever walks with God walks in the light.
 And whoever walks in the light is very noticeable and attracts other people.
-Revealing God’s mysteries and uncovering His unfathomable love as we mingle with others is the destiny of God’s children.
+We mingle with others to reveal God’s mysteries and share His love.
+This is the destiny of God’s children.
 Spreading light and salt they make this world a better place – and point to an even better world to come.